Trees in Camden FAQ

 Can I prune or remove a street tree or tree in a reserve?

-Trees and shrubs located on public land is protected by the Local Government Act 1993.
+Please do not prune street trees yourself, trees and shrubs located on public land are protected by the Local Government Act 1993, fines may apply.

 How do I get approval to prune or remove a tree?